abhiklaha2000/E-commerce-Backend/README.md

 -To start the application run the following command and make sure a local MongoDB Instance is installed and running: npm run start

+* For Authenticated Route in Postman first you have to Login using the Request and then you have to send the following in Authorization Header : Bearer {token}

 -Following are the routes that you can check using an API client like Postman

 // Login API's